Text-only adaptation in LLM-based ASR through text denoising: Introduction

 Few studies have explored fine-tuning LLM-based ASR with unpaired text data while preserving cross-modal alignment between the speech projector and the LLM.
 Fang et al.~\cite{DBLP:journals/corr/abs-2506-05671} proposed using a monitoring metric to maintain alignment, but excessive text-only fine-tuning can still degrade recognition, and mitigation strategies only partially address this issue.
 Ma et al.~\cite{DBLP:conf/slt/MaLK24} introduced a two-step approach using trainable soft prompts as pseudo audio embeddings: first optimizing domain-specific soft prompts, then performing text adaptation with the soft prompts fixed.
 While effective, this method requires tuning additional hyperparameters, such as the number, initialization, and placement of soft tokens.

 To address these challenges, we propose a novel text-only adaptation strategy that fine-tunes the LLM within an LLM-based ASR architecture by means of formulating the problem as a \textit{denoising task}.
-Our contributions are as follows: \textit{(i)} We reformulate text-only adaptation as a denoising task, training the LLM to reconstruct inputs that mimic the outputs of a speech projector in LLM-based ASR architectures. \textit{(ii)} We propose a lightweight training approach that simply consists of a multi-view noise-driven batching strategy, not requiring additional learnable parameters. \textit{(iii)} We present a thorough evaluation across two datasets, achieving up to 22.1\% relative improvement, surpassing the state-of-the-art. \textit{(iv)} We release our source code for reproducibility.\footnote{\url{https://github.com/idiap/llm-asr-text-adaptation}}
+Our contributions are as follows: \textit{(i)} We reformulate text-only adaptation as a denoising task, training the LLM to reconstruct inputs that mimic the outputs of a speech projector in LLM-based ASR architectures. \textit{(ii)} We propose a lightweight training approach that simply consists of a multi-view noise-driven batching strategy, not requiring additional learnable parameters. \textit{(iii)} We present a thorough evaluation across two datasets, achieving up to 22.1\% relative improvement, surpassing the state-of-the-art.